luizgh/avc_nips_2018/README.rst

 NIPS 2018 Adversarial Vision Challenge
 ======================================

-Code to reproduce the attacks and defenses for the entries "JeromeR" in the `NIPS 2018 Adversarial Vision Challenge`_
+Code to reproduce the attacks and defenses for the entries "JeromeR" in the `NIPS 2018 Adversarial Vision Challenge`_ (1st place on Untargeted attacks, 3rd place on Robust models and Targeted attacks)

 Team name: LIVIA - ETS Montreal